TarVK/model-react/README.md

 # Contributing

 Any contributions are welcome.
-The library is operational and no changes are planned.
+The library is operational and no code changes are planned.
 However, if any bugs are found, or someone wants to add features or examples, they are welcome to.
-In addition, I would like to add unit tests at some point, to ensure everything works as intended.
+Some things that I do want to add at some point are:

+-   Unit tests, to ensure everything works as intended
+-   A nice webpage to advertise/introduce model-react
+-   Better formatted, interactive, examples/API

 ## Environment setup